vovikhangcdv/slsa-demo-go/README.md

 # slsa-demo-go

-SLSA applying demo for Go - Guess Number Game
+This is a demo app that applying the [SLSA framework](https://github.com/slsa-framework/slsa) and [Scorecard](https://github.com/ossf/scorecard) - Guess Number Game

 ## Setup